Leftovers: What's the difference between Clojure's rem(ainder) and mod(ulus) functions?

 • the numerator and divisor are the same sign (either both positive or both negative) => return the remainder; act just like rem

-Lastly, the else case.
-Based on elimination, the else case is when the remainder is non-zero and the numerator and divisor have opposing signs.
+Thirdly, the else case.
+After eliminating the first two cases, we have a non-zero remainder and the numerator and divisor have opposing signs.

 In this else case, (+ m div), add the divisor to the remainder.